-The Regulation differs slightly in how it defines "deforestation-free" for agricultural commodities and for forest products.
-In the case, for all commodities included within the Regulation

-(and products which contain, have been fed with, or have been made using these commodities), "deforestation-free" means that they were produced on land that has not been subject to deforestation after 31 December 2020.
+The Regulation differs slightly in how it defines "deforestation-free", between agricultural and forest products.
+For all commodities included within the Regulation (and products which contain, have been fed with, or have been made using these commodities), "deforestation-free" means that they were produced on land that has not been subject to deforestation after 31 December 2020.

-For wood and products derived from wood, in addition to the above deforestation requirement, the wood must also have not been harvested without inducing forest degradation after 31 December 2020.
+For wood and products derived from wood, in addition to the above deforestation requirement, the wood must also have been harvested without inducing forest degradation after 31 December 2020.

-To address these requirements for agricultural commodities and wood products, respectively, Indicators of the Sustainability Framework are marked to show if they are relevant to the EU Regulation:
+To address these requirements for agricultural commodities and wood products, respectively, indicators of the Sustainability Framework are marked to show if they are relevant to the EU Regulation:

-The Sustainability Framework can be used to ensure alignment with the requirements of the EU Deforestation Regulation by selecting the relevant indicators.
+The Sustainability Framework can be used as a tool to align with the requirements of the EU Deforestation Regulation by selecting the relevant indicators.